Merck drug under review in EU after trial failure

 Tredaptive, designed to raise "good" HDL cholesterol, did not do a better job at preventing heart attacks, deaths or strokes than traditional statin drugs that lower "bad" LDL cholesterol in the trial involving more than 25,000 patients.

-A spokesman for the European Medicines Agency said experts at the London-based organization were studying the latest data on the drug and would issue a statement before the end of the week.
+A spokesman for the European Medicines Agency said experts at the London-based organisation were studying the latest data on the drug and would issue a statement before the end of the week.

 Merck said it no longer planned to seek regulatory approval for the drug in the United States and recommended that doctors did not start new patients on Tredaptive in countries where it is already available.